Technical Advice for Maintainers

 Historically these have grown up in parallel and have often had different maintainers in each area.
 With the transition to Drupal they are more superficially similar, including in the main approach to entry of new items and editing existing ones and in the use of a common approach to the presentation of maps.
 They therefore have both an independent role, notably in being capable of being searched separately, and a supportive role in which parts of core Genuk are dependent on the information in both the Churches Directory and the Gazetteer.

 The main functions of the three element are fairly self explanatory:

 - core GENUKI is based around the 4 level hierarchy of places and the list of topics.
 It contains the vast majority of the information organised around topics in each place;.

-- the Churches Database shows entries for all churches (places of worship for any religion and defined by the congregation rather than the physical building) that have been identified and recorded so far.
+- the Churches Directory shows entries for all churches (places of worship for any religion and defined by the congregation rather than the physical building) that have been identified and recorded so far.
 Some information about the church including pictures, the presence of cemeteries and key dates of founding or closure is usually recorded and information on any of the standard topics can be added about a church.

 - the main Gazetteer contains locational information (varying from the approximate to the precise) about named places, mainly towns and villages and the relationship of that place to the 4 level hierarchy (especially parishes).